Consumer goods giant SC Johnson took over ethical brands Ecover and Method in December 2017.

 In April 2018 Naturewatch launched a campaign asking supporters and the general public to contact Ecover and Method, expressing their disappointment at the takeover and pledging to no longer buy their products until SC Johnson is cruelty-free.

-Caroline Ruane, Naturewatch Foundation CEO, says:
+At the time of the take over Caroline Ruane, Naturewatch Foundation CEO, said: